Skip to main content

 Why does the desktop wallet take so long to start?

-Zano wallet is a full node application.
-Due to loading the blockchain and multiple wallets synchronizing, start time depends on your system specifications and may be bottlenecked by internet connection speed.
+Zano wallet is a full node application: it loads the blockchain and synchronizes your wallets on startup, so start time depends on your system specifications and connection speed.
+See Common Issues for details.

 Where can I get support?